Florida Keys vacation rentals

 The strong culinary culture of the Keys is centered around fresh seafood, from mahi-mahi to snapper to blackfin tuna, alongside other edible delights, like Key lime pie on a stick.
 For those wanting to explore both land and sea, consider venturing into the Mel Fisher Maritime Heritage Museum or the Key West Shipwreck Treasure Museum, both of which are excellent forays into the impact the ocean has had on the history of these islands.

-When is the best time to stay in a vacation rental in Florida Keys?
+The best time to stay in a vacation rental in Florida Keys

 The best time to look for Florida Keys vacation rentals is between March and May.
 There are typically fewer crowds during this time and the weather is still warm without being humid, unlike in the muggier summer months..
 The islands also host a variety of events in the spring.
 The 7 Mile Bridge Run in April is an annual marathon spanning the entirety of one of the island’s bridges.
 The Taste of Key West, also in April, is an annual celebration of the various cuisines that call the archipelago home, and feature everything from fine dining to seafood shacks and food trucks.
 The Key West Songwriters’ Festival in May has been going strong for 25 years and features dozens of performers across genres such as country, reggae, and rock.